 How can I get my children back to school?

 Enroll them where you are staying.
-Your children have a legal right to go to school in Texas after a disaster.
+Your children have a legal right to attend school in Texas after a disaster.
 If they can’t go to their usual school, you have the right to enroll your children in the school district where you are living.
 Contact the school district and tell them you have children you want to enroll in school because of the disaster.

-Learn more about School Rights for displaced children.
+Learn more about school rights for displaced children.

 Going to school is good for most children who have survived a disaster.

 - It helps children keep up with their school work.

 - School gives children a much-needed normal routine.

 - School gives parents a break and allows them time to do what they need to help the family recover from the disaster.

 - School can help to feed eligible children through the breakfast and lunch programs.